Malaria Risk Africa Travel 2026: Why It Still Threatens Travelers

 The TravelSafe SOS app ensures that even if you’re alone or far from help, a control center will monitor your emergency and guide you to care.
 The app is your bridge between local knowledge and expert medical advice across the entire region.

-What to Do if Symptoms Appear in Africa
+What to Do If Malaria Symptoms Appear While Traveling

 If you’re traveling in any covered country and feel unwell: